 Today we added support for yet another developer favorite product, Atlassian Bitbucket.
 You can now sign-up for a Pulumi account with an Atlassian identity.
 This also means you can connect your Atlassian identity with an existing Pulumi account.

 This helps users with repos across the major version control systems to seamlessly import their GitHub Organizations and GitLab Groups - and now Atlassian Bitbucket Teams - into a single Pulumi account.
 Of course, you don’t need to connect identities.
 You can always create separate account for each of your identities, if that’s what you want to do.

-Hot on the heels of our GitLab sign-in support, we’ve just released support for multiple identities for a single Pulumi account in the Pulumi Console.
+Hot on the heels of our GitLab sign-in support, we’ve just released support for multiple identities for a single Pulumi account in the Pulumi Service.
 Previously, you could only sign-up for a new Pulumi account using a GitHub or GitLab identity.
 Starting today, you can connect your Pulumi account with additional identities, beyond what you first signed-up with.